aminkhorrami/musixmatch-lyrics-finder/README.md

-# musixmatch api ! getting the lyrics u want !
+# Getting the lyrics you want !
+a simple lyrics finder from <a href="https://www.musixmatch.com/"> Musicxmatch </a>